robotage/SyntroEdisonApps/SyntroEdisonNav/README.md

 SyntroEdisonNav uses the RTIMULib IMU library.
 Check out https://github.com/richards-tech/RTIMULib for more information on the operation of the library and configuration of the system via the RTIMULib.ini settings file.

+Note that SyntroEdisonNav uses I2C1 to connect to the IMU chip.

 There is no way of performing magnetometer calibration at the moment.
 This will be in a future release.